googleapis/google-cloud-cpp/google/cloud/README.md

 ## Common Utilities

-This directory used to contain common libraries shared by the Cloud Bigtable and Google Cloud Storage clients, the have moved to their [own repository][github-cpp-common].
+This directory used to contain common libraries shared by the Cloud Bigtable and Google Cloud Storage clients; they have moved to their [own repository][github-cpp-common].

 [github-cpp-common]: https://github.com/googleapis/google-cloud-cpp-common